 The black caiman is considered the largest predator in the Amazon.
-It is a kind of battleship, almost indestructible, due to the hardness of its armor that is not pierced by the spears of the natives.
+It is a kind of battleship, almost indestructible, due to the hardness of its armor that cannot be pierced by the spears of the natives.

 Its most vulnerable parts are its belly and sides, despite having a thick skin reinforced with bony plates.
 Professional hunters kill them by shooting them between the eyes.

-It has nocturnal habits.
-He is seen sunbathing on the beach of the rivers.
+It has nocturnal habits, but can be seen sunbathing on the beach of the rivers.

 What does the black caiman eat?